bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 ### Fiend-touched (Lucian)

 The fiend-touched are born to those who traffic with fiends or who were exposed to significant fiendish energy, whether demonic or lucian.
-Those born of abyssal influence are much less acceptable in most societies, although those born to victims of attempted demon-serving sacrifice are accepted most places.
+Those born of abyssal influence are much less acceptable in most societies, although those born to victims of attempted demon-serving sacrifice are accepted most places after some alarm.
 They have a prediliction to fire, as most of the aether-woven fiendish combat bodies are fire-aspected.

 Fiend-touched have stigmata like light-born, but theirs tend toward red skin or golden slitted eyes, horns (whether small prongs or large ram-style horns), or tails.
-Some can manifest actual wings, but these are bat-like, not the glowing energy constructs of the light-born.
+Some can manifest actual wings, but these are bat-like, not the glowing energy constructs of the light-touched.

 #### Lineage Trait (Options)
 You gain the ASI instead of the normal lineage one and your choice of the one of the others, replacing the (+) trait from the parent lineage.